jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 ### SongPlayCounter.java
 The SongPlayCounter is an example of a [Gatherer](link-to-gatherer-docs), which is essentially a mapper that gets input from a KijiTable.
-SongPlayCounter proceeds through discreet stages:
+SongPlayCounter proceeds through discrete stages:
 * Setup reusable resources.
 * Read all values from column: "info:track_plays".
 * Process the data from "info:track_plays" and emit a key/value pair for each track id each time